iotaledger/documentation/channels/0.1/introduction/get-started.md

     It may take a minute or two to download and compile the dependencies.

-    In the console, you should see that the messages was sent.
+    In the console, you should see that the messages were sent.

     ```bash
     Channel address: ESSPLXFXCODZEDRDZ9MEVSQAEDB9ENELCZD9YEWJZTMWFEPSONIMPATCBTKBOSEX9KCESXEWD9MIZSAPT
-    Announcement message identifier: RACLH9SDQZEYXOLWFG9WOLVDQHT
+    `Announce` message identifier: RACLH9SDQZEYXOLWFG9WOLVDQHT
-    Sent Announce message
+    Channel published
     ```

-4. Copy the announcement message identifier to the clipboard
+4. Copy the message identifier to the clipboard

-5. Open the `src/main.rs` file, uncomment the following code, and update the variables with your copied message identifier and your own public and private message payloads:
+5. Open the `src/main.rs` file, uncomment the following code, and update the variables with your message identifier and your own public payload:

     ```rust
     // REPLACE WITH YOUR OWN MESSAGE IDENTIFIER
     let announce_message_identifier = "RACLH9SDQZEYXOLWFG9WOLVDQHT";

     let public_payload = "MYPUBLICMESSAGE";
-    let private_payload = "MYPRIVATEMESSAGE";
+    let private_payload = "";

     match send_signed_message(&mut author, channel_address, (&announce_message_identifier).to_string(), public_payload.to_string(), private_payload.to_string(), &mut client, send_opt){
         Ok(()) => (),